NET WORTH: Unknown

 Outside of STEM education, the Holts have also supported Holt's alma mater UC Berkeley; Maya Angelou School, a public charter; DC Greens, a nonprofit that provides education and school garden programs to engage children and low-income families in sustainable nutrition; and Island Grown Initiative, a sustainable agriculture organization providing local food advocacy and farm education through a farm-to-school program on Martha’s Vineyard.

-YOUTH: Shelley is a trustee of the Barker Foundation, an adoption organization.
-The family has strongly supported the outfit.
+YOUTH: Shelley is a trustee of the Barker Adoption Foundation, which the family steadily supports.
 The family has also given strong support to YMCA of Martha's Vineyard.
 The Holts have taken up residence in Martha's Vineyard, where a portion of their giving takes place.

 HEALTH: The Holts have focused a lot on women's healthcare and access to treatment.
 The couple via their foundation have supported 3D mammography at Mercy Hospital in Baltimore and Martha’s Vineyard Hospital.